gsass1/Totally-Not-A-Virus/README.md

 1. Upload all files in 'Backend' to a web server with PHP.

+2. Change the location of AuthUserFile in ctrl/.htaccess to the correct location of ctrl/.htpasswd The path is relative to the server root.

 2. Use CMake to generate a project file for your Visual Studio version.

 3. (Optional) Change charset in project settings to Unicode.